Joey Mercury: World Wrestling Entertainment (2004–2007)

-Matthews wrestled in dark matches before being signed to a developmental deal by WWE in 2004; he moved to Louisville, Kentucky to the Ohio Valley Wrestling (OVW) farm territory.
+He moved to Louisville, Kentucky to the Ohio Valley Wrestling (OVW) farm territory.
 There he formed a faction with Johnny Nitro; along with manager Melina, they were known as "MNM".
 MNM wrestled in OVW for around a year, winning the OVW Southern Tag Team Championship once, before being called up to the main SmackDown! roster, where Matthews was renamed Joey Mercury.